aamirazad/Notes/20-29 School/21 Notes/21.10 10th Grade/History/Enlightenment and French Revolution/Causes of the French Revolution.md

 #### Connection to previous units

-- After fighting the [[Enlightenment and Revolutions#Seven Years' War|Seven Years' War]] England had to fund the war somehow, this caused them to have to tax the american colonies more [[Enlightenment and Revolutions#Britain and British North America|Source]]
+- After fighting the [[./Enlightenment and Revolutions#Seven Years' War|Seven Years' War]] England had to fund the war somehow, this caused them to have to tax the american colonies more [[./Enlightenment and Revolutions#Britain and British North America|Source]]
   - This is similar in that England lost a lot of money and people in this war which is similar to France
-- People also was not happy about war which is similar to the very disruptive [[Thirty Years's War|Thirty Years's War]]
+- People also was not happy about war which is similar to the very disruptive [[../Absolute Monarchies/Thirty Years's War|Thirty Years's War]]

 ### Taxes

 - Due to the war and economic collapse, taxes caused lots of people to want to revolt
 - The heavy burden on the third estate made them angry, as they could not even pay for their food with inflation on top of taxes
-- The monarchy kept spending money like crazy, even getting into debt for their elaborate projects such as the [[Enlightenment and Revolutions#The arts|palace of Versailles]]
+- The monarchy kept spending money like crazy, even getting into debt for their elaborate projects such as the [[./Enlightenment and Revolutions#The arts|palace of Versailles]]

 #### Connection to previous units